esp-rs/book/src/tooling/text-editors-and-ides.md

 Visual Studio Code can be installed via most popular package managers, and installers are available on the official website.
 The [Rust Analyzer extension] can be installed in Visual Studio Code via the built-in extension manager.

 Alongside Rust Analyzer (RA), there are other extensions that might be very helpful:

-- [Even Better TOML] for editing TOML based configuration files
+- [Even Better TOML] for editing TOML-based configuration files
 - [crates] to help manage Rust dependencies

 [visual studio code]: https://code.visualstudio.com/
 [rust analyzer]: https://rust-analyzer.github.io/